IBM/integrity-enforcer/docs/README_QUICK.md

 ```
 $ oc apply -f /tmp/test-cm.yaml -n secure-ns
-Error from server: error when creating "test-cm.yaml": admission webhook "ac-server.integrity-shield-operator-system.svc" denied the request: No signature found
+Error from server: error when creating "test-cm.yaml": admission webhook "ac-server.integrity-shield-operator-system.svc" denied the request: Signature verification is required for this request, but no signature is found.
+Please attach a valid signature to the annotation or by a ResourceSignature, Request: {"kind":"ConfigMap","name":"test-cm","namespace":"secure-ns","operation":"CREATE","request.uid":"cfea7d34-0bf0-4e6a-9b59-e53290e02e67","scope":"Namespaced","userName":"kubernetes-admin"}
 ```